Biden: Red and blue states are going to go bankrupt without fed money

 “This is not new, it’s been out there,” Mr. Biden said at the final presidential debate in Nashville, Tennessee.

 President Trump said the House-passed bill amounted to a bailout for poorly run blue states, so it was unacceptable.
-He said Speaker Nancy Pelosi is the main impediment to getting a bipartisan package across the finish line, as millions remain jobless and families slip into poverty.
+He said House Speaker Nancy Pelosi is the main impediment to getting a bipartisan package across the finish line, as millions of Americans remain jobless and families slip into poverty.

 “Nancy Pelosi doesn’t want to approve it,” Mr. Trump said.
 “She’d love to have some victories on a date called Nov.
 3.”